About

 Dr Christopher Cooper is now Professor Emeritus of Medicine and Physiology at the David Geffen School of Medicine at UCLA where he served on the full-time faculty for 25 years and was director of the COPD clinical and research programs and director of the Exercise Physiology Research Laboratory which he founded.

-In 2009, Dr Cooper was the recipient of the prestigious Sherman M Mellinkoff Faculty Award for an outstanding UCLA physician who is dedicated to the art of medicine.
+In 2009, he was the recipient of the prestigious Sherman M Mellinkoff Faculty Award for an outstanding UCLA physician who is dedicated to the art of medicine.
 This is the highest faculty distinction awarded by the David Geffen School of Medicine at UCLA.
-Also in 2009 he received the Award for Excellence in Education for outstanding dedication, innovation, and sustained excellence in education.
 In 2020, he received the Edward A Dickson Emeritus Professorship Award to honor outstanding research, scholarly work, teaching, and service performed by an Emeritus Professor at UCLA since retirement.
-He was elected to the fellowship of the Royal College of Physicians of the United Kingdom in 1994, the American College of Sports Medicine in 1996 and the American College of Chest Physicians in 1997.
-He is a liveryman of The Worshipful Society of Apothecaries of London.
-In 2011 he was elected a member of The Athenaeum in London.
-The membership of this club, which includes fifty-one Nobel laureates, is based on academic distinction.
+He is a Fellow of the Royal College of Physicians of the United Kingdom, Fellow of the American College of Sports Medicine and Fellow of the American College of Chest Physicians.
+He is also a certified Health and Fitness Director of the American College of Sports Medicine.
+He is a liveryman of The Worshipful Society of Apothecaries of London and a member of The Athenaeum in London, a club whose membership is based on academic distinction.

-Dr Cooper’s clinical and research interests include medical education, clinical skills, exercise physiology and exercise testing, chronic obstructive pulmonary disease, emphysema, asthma, pulmonary rehabilitation and oxygen therapy.
+His clinical and research interests include medical education, clinical skills, exercise physiology and exercise testing, chronic obstructive pulmonary disease, emphysema, asthma, pulmonary rehabilitation and oxygen therapy.
 He has published over 240 peer reviewed original research articles, reviews and book chapters.
 He is author of a popular book entitled “Exercise testing and interpretation: A practical approach” first published in English by Cambridge University Press in 2001 and subsequently translated into three other languages.

 WHY NOT TO BOOK A CALL?